 Psst, have you looked at my Europe winter packing list for your upcoming Christmas Market hopping adventure?
 Click here to check it out!

-Salzburg, Austria – 3 Days
+Salzburg, Austria – 4 Nights

 Out of all the cities on this list, Salzburg is hands down my favorite!